Ravonna: Fictional character biography

 Still later, she vainly attempted to enthrall Doctor Druid again.
 She convinced Druid to help her investigate Kang's 20th-century stronghold.
 Taking the name Temptress, she met the Fantastic Four, and used their time-sled to enter Chronopolis.
 She then fought openly with the prime Kang after taking on a guise as Terminatrix in a personal duel, a battle which ended with Kang apparently sacrificing himself to save her in the same manner she once had him.
 She became ruler of Chronopolis with his defeat.

 After ruling Kang's kingdom for a time, and becoming bored, she revived Kang — and stabbed him through the heart.
-She later revived him again, properly, and the two became lovers until Kang became bored and left to reassume his earlier identity of Rama-Tut and battle his younger self.
+She later revived him again, properly, and the two became lovers until Kang became bored and left to reassume his earlier identity of Pharaoh Rama-Tut and battle his younger self.

 She was reported deceased in the destruction of Chronopolis, Kang's extra-temporal kingdom, in Avengers Forever.

 A younger Ravonna is later seen in the company of a younger Kang, Nate Richards / Kid Immortus, providing information to Doctor Doom regarding the Future Foundation.
 In the solo series Kang the Conqueror, Kang rewrites history by manipulating his younger self, resurrecting Ravonna by giving her the ability of retroactive reincarnation: having the same name and soul across different races, species and genders intersecting with Kang's personal timeline across the past, present, and future, with the series focusing on a particular Ravonna as Moon Knight.